Rhettus/blog/_posts/2024-09-07-om-1-birds-in-flight-settings.md

 While the OM-1 has the excellent SH2 drive mode which can do blackout free 50fps RAW files, there is some downside to using it.
 Firstly is affects the EVF preview, generally the scene looks darker in the EVF, (it doesnt change with exposure changes) for this reason it's important to read the histogram for expsoure when using it.
 The other downside is you can not drop the shutter below 1/640th of a second, this is no problem for birds in flight, but is a limitation when shooting perched birds in dark forest.
 Remember the OM-1 has excellent IBIS, I use it down to 1/40th of a second safely which really helps to keep ISO down.

 These settings suit my style of getting the most out of the OM-1, I expose to the right of the histogram which produces a very bright image.
 But once pulled down in post it shows minimal noise.
-I'm always looking at the histogram in the EVF.
+I'm always looking at the histogram in the EVF, learn to read it.

+Tip: The histogram has a white area which represents the whole scene but within that there is also green area which represents your focus area (usually a bird)

 # Pre-requisits